AI-Generated Fiction: Generic Writing with a Language Model

 Mateo cupped her face in his calloused hands.
 “It ends when they leave.
 When our children can live free.
 I fight for that day, María.
 Even if I don’t see it.”

-As the characters in this AI-generated fiction are developed within a main frame of love amid war, or with an understanding of how deeply their love for each other is now being sacrificed in the name of the revolution, this theme, should, by the end of this story, resonate emotionally on a deeper level, felt and remembered by readers.
+It seems as if we've seen this scene a thousand times.
+The characters in this AI-generated fiction are developed within a main frame of love amid war, or with an understanding of how deeply their love for each other is now being sacrificed in the name of the revolution.
+But nearing the end, we are still not into the story, or we're not having an emotional resonance, or we simply have an idea of what's happening but not experiencing the situation - which is what fiction should do.

 María nodded, her heart heavy but resolute.
 She knew the road ahead would be long and fraught with danger.
 But she also knew that in the shadows of Bauan, amidst the fear and uncertainty, there was strength.